knowledge-learning/ehealthkd-2019/docs/pages/evaluation.md

 <script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.2/MathJax.js?config=TeX-MML-AM_CHTML'></script>

-# Submission details

-The challenge will be graded on Codalab (exact details will be provided when the train data is released).
-However, a fully working evaluation script will be provided to participants, that exactly matches the evaluation formulas used in Codalab.
-This way participants will have the possibility to evaluate their systems offline and perform hyper-parameter tuning with respect to the same evaluation metrics as used in the competition.

 # Evaluation measures

 This challenge proposes a main evaluation scenario (Scenario 1) where both subtasks previously described are performed in sequence.
 The submission that obtains the highest F1 score for the Scenario 1 will be considered the best overall performing system of the challenge.
 Additionally, participants will have the opportunity to address specific subtasks by submitting to two optional scenarios, once for each subtask.
 Scoring tables will be published also for each optional scenario.